simonmichael/hledger/examples/csv/cctax/README.md

    and selecting the appropriate lots/costs in disposal transactions.
    This is intuitive and robust.
 But also tedious, and above a certain level of activity it becomes unmanageable.

 2. Calculate gains using the built-in lot tracking syntax of Ledger or Beancount.
+   (hledger doesn't have this feature.)
    Beancount's is more robust.
    These may be too limited to calculate gains accurately, eg when there are inter-wallet transfers.
    There may be additional plugins which help.